At the age of 31, Albert “Ginger” Goodwin was shot dead.

 His story begins long before this though.
 Albert’s father worked the coal mines in Yorkshire England and at the age of 12, Ginger got a job driving the mine ponies.
 The Goodwin’s along with many other families were evicted from their company houses after a strike at the mine, a strike that lasted for 2 years.
 This might have made most people quit coal mining but instead, Albert found work in several other mining companies and kept at it.
 But strikes for better conditions kept shutting down the mines and by the time he was 19 he was on his way to a new country where he hoped to find better working conditions, he was on his way to Canada.

-Albert was a socialist and he fought for the men in the mines, he was becoming known as a labour leader was a big part of a strike that lasted for 2 years.
+Albert was a socialist, and he fought for the men in the mines, he was becoming known as a labor leader was a big part of a strike that lasted for 2 years.
 The strike failed mostly due to the fact that war was looming and coal was needed.
 The local companies took note of Albert’s involvement and blacklisted him in the local mines.

 Albert took work in a smelter up in Trail.
-He might not have been very impressive to look at but he had a powerful voice and began to take up the Union cause, he quickly moved up the ranks and soon was the vice president of the BC Federation of Labour and president of the Trail Labour Council.
+He might not have been very impressive to look at but he had a powerful voice and began to take up the Union cause, he quickly moved up the ranks and soon was the vice president of the BC Federation of Labor and president of the Trail Labor Council.